 The new Institute for Regenerative Engineering (IRE) at UConn Health is at the forefront of this work.

-Our IRE brings together nationally-recognized experts from the fields of orthopaedics and musculoskeletal health; reconstructive sciences; biomedical engineering; craniofacial sciences; stem cell technologies and more.
+Our IRE brings together nationally-recognized experts from the fields of orthopedics and musculoskeletal health; reconstructive sciences; biomedical engineering; craniofacial sciences; stem cell technologies and more.
 Together, we are supporting a range of basic and translational research initiatives and constantly refining the curriculum for graduate and undergraduate students within UConn Health and the University.
 We are committed to mentoring aspiring researchers, and staying on top of the latest developments in our fields.

 The synergies are strong and our commitment is exceptional.